 - Socialite: Socialites are social butterflies with excellent communication skills and account for 22% of all dogs.
 Socialites may not possess excellent problem-solving skills but they do know how to get what they want.

-- Expert: An expert dog has a strong memory with sharp problem-solving skills and account for approximately 7% of all dogs.
+- Expert: An expert dog has a strong memory with sharp problem-solving skills and accounts for approximately 7% of all dogs.
 Expert dogs tend to be more independent and rely less on humans.

 - Renaissance Dog: Renaissance dogs are extremely attentive; they account for approximately 12% of all dogs.
 Renaissance dogs are reliable and possess traits from all of the other categories.

 - Protodog: Flexible and spontaneous, proto-dogs account for approximately 15% of all dogs.